 The oil pressure switch is generally only a problem on 1995 and older model year engines, as the OPS of later model year engines is not responsible for switching on the lift pump.
 This is not to say that an oil pressure sensor cannot fail on 1996+ engines, however the symptoms may differ considerably.
 For 1995 and older engines, the problem with the OPS is that it must carry the electrical load of the lift pump, for which it arguably lacks a sufficient switch design to do so.
 One could argue that the system does indeed work, even it its lifespan is short and the switch is unreliable.
 We can only assume that the engineers had the best of intentions, even if their approach fell short.
-After all, they did modify the design for the 1996 model year - admittance of guilt?
+After all, they did modify the design for the 1996 model year.

 A lift pump is often blamed for symptoms that are actually caused by a failed/failing oil pressure switch, which can cause stalling and intermittent driveability issues.
 The OPS can be tested using a multimeter by unplugging the lift pump and reading the voltage across the connector pins while cranking the engine over (pre-1996 model year engines) or turning the key to the "run" position (1996 and newer model years).
 Do not crawl under a vehicle when the engine is being cranked over.
 Remove the lift pump connector and use jumper/extension wires and a digital multimeter or voltmeter to read the voltage from a safe location.
 If no voltage is being supplied to the lift pump while cranking the engine, replace the OPS.
 If the lift pump is receiving power, continue to hunt for your problem.